Vellayambalam

 Vellayambalam is a prominent junction in the city of Thiruvananthapuram in the state of Kerala, India.
 It is situated on the Rajapatha (Royal Path) that stretches from Kowdiar to East Fort.

-Overview

 This junction connects the arterial roads connecting Kowdiar, Sasthamangalam, East Fort, Thycaud and Thampanoor.
 A statue of Ayyankali is situated in the centre of the roundabout which serves as a memorial to the freedom fighter.